Use the A to Z menu above to find out what items you can reuse or recycle.

 All other types of metal will be accepted at your local Household Waste Recycling Centre.

-Alternatively some companies will will exchange your old mobile phone for cash, you can find out more by searching online.
+Some companies will exchange your old mobile phone for cash, you can find out more by searching online.

 If you have purchased a new mobile phone from a shop please ask about the disposal of your old one as retailers are required to offer this service.

-Medical equipment such as walking aids, crutches, zimmer frames can be returned to the Daily Independent Living Integrated Service.
+Mobility equipment such as walking aids, crutches or Zimmer frames can be returned to the Daily Independent Living Integrated Service.

 Mobility scooters that are working can be advertised on sites such as Gumtree, Preloved, Freegle or Freecycle.
 They can also be donated to a organisation such as stairlift recycling, who will refurbish unwanted mobility scooters.